KDE/documentation-docs-kdenlive-org/get_involved/rst_template.rst

 #.
 It has two items too.

 ..
-[1] Text of footnote 1
+[1] Text of footnote 1.
+The backslash at the end of the word moves the footnote number closer to the text
 .. [#] Text of footnote 2

-Toctree (Toc = Table of Content) adds the content on the left side sidebar.
+Toctree (Toc = Table of Content) adds the content on the left-side sidebar.
 Only needed if there are subfolders.

 .. toctree::
    :hidden: